ivmai/bdwgc/docs/overview.md

 restrictions.)
 It allows [finalization](finalization.md) code to be invoked when an object is collected.
 It can take advantage of type information to locate pointers if such information is provided, but it is usually used without such information.
-See the README and `gc.h` files in the distribution for more details.
+See the `README` and `gc.h` files in the distribution for more details.

 For an overview of the implementation, see [here](gcdescr.md).

-The garbage collector distribution includes a C string (`cord.h`) package that provides for fast concatenation and substring operations on long strings.
+The garbage collector distribution includes a C string (`cord.h` file) package that provides for fast concatenation and substring operations on long strings.
-A simple curses- and Windows-based editor that represents the entire file as a cord is included as a sample application.
+A simple `curses`-based and Windows-based editor that represents the entire file as a cord is included as a sample application.
 See [cords.md](cords.md) file for the details.

 Performance of the non-incremental collector is typically competitive with